lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reactive-silicon-dioxide.rst

 ..  container:: justify

     Run the simulation.
-You should seen additional O2 molecules in the system:
+You should see additional O2 molecules in the system:

 .. figure:: figures/reactive-silicon-dioxide/O2_light.png
     :alt: Silicon oxide with additional O2 molecules